Pauan/programming-notes/JavaScript/Understanding Haskell's IO.rst

 execution can happen at any time.
 With Tasks, execution only happens with ``main``.

 But wait, there's more!
-Just like with Promises, we can do all kinds of things with Tasks: we can store them in arrays/objects, pass them to functions, return them from functions, etc.
+Just like with Promises, we can do all kinds of things with Tasks: we can store them in arrays / objects, pass them to functions, return them from functions, etc.

 Consider this function: